Xiangyang1984/Gcluster/README.md

 _revised to:_

-	homologous_gene_cluster_8(5 genes,5 taxa): ACO3_RS13890 ACO7_RS14160 THICB1_RS17625 THIX_RS16470 **moeA;**THI_RS14520
+	homologous_gene_cluster_8(5 genes,5 taxa): ACO3_RS13890 ACO7_RS14160 THICB1_RS17625 THIX_RS16470 moeA;THI_RS14520

-all genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".
+Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
+In the new figure, all genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".

 * (3) Using yourself homologous gene clusters

-By instead of "all_orthomcl.out" created by Gcluster, users can supply homologous gene clusters from their own homologous genes analysis output using the current OrthoMCL release which uses a SQL database or the other homologous gene detection tools.
+By instead of "all_orthomcl.out" created by Gcluster, users can supply homologous gene clusters from their own homologous genes analysis output using a third-party tool (e.g. the current OrthoMCL release which uses a SQL database).
 When using a third-party tool to do homologous genes analysis, the input protein sequence files should follow these rules:
-(1) gene must use the "locus_tag" (e.g. THIARS_RS06055) or "genename;locus_tag" (e.g. aioB;THIARS_RS06055) as the sequence id.
+(1) Must use the "locus_tag" (e.g. THIARS_RS06055) or "genename;locus_tag" (e.g. aioB;THIARS_RS06055) as the sequence id.
+We recommonded users to use the protein sequence files produced by Gcluster as input data to detect homologous genes.

 (2) the format of output must keep consistent with that of the "all_orthomcl.out" created by Gcluster.
 In the all_orthomcl.out file, each row contains a set of homologous gene cluster, and the format looks like this "cluster_1*: gene1 gene2 gene3 ...".

-We recommonded users to use the protein sequence files produced by Gcluster as input data to detect homologous genes.

-Please following these steps to :
+Please following these steps:

 (1) Run Gcluster to create a figure according to your customized options;
 (2) Open "Gcluster_output_directory/directory_homologs_cluster", which is the place to hold the homologous gene cluster file "all_orthomcl.out" generated by Gcluster.
-Place your supplied output into this directory, rename it with suffix ".out" (e.g. group.out), and delete "all_orthomcl.out";
+Place your supplied homologous genes analysis output into this directory, rename it with suffix ".out" (e.g. group.out), and delete "all_orthomcl.out";
-(3) Run Gcluster again with the same options as step (1), but add the option "-strat_at_map T".
+(3) Run Gcluster again with the same options as step (1), but add the option "-start_at_map T".

-*** It should be noted that the homologous gene clusters file created by users must be renamed with suffix "out" (e.g. *group.out*), and the origial homologous gene clusters file generated by Gcluster should be deleted from blast_homologs_cluster.gbk directory.

- perl Gcluster.pl -dir [genbank_file_directory] -gene [interested_gene_file] -tree [phylogenetic_file] -o [Gcluster_output_directory] -m [multiple_threads] -n [flanking_gene_number] [Options]

 ### Detailed Explanations for Arguments in Gcluster

 ```